aberba/aberba.github.io/_posts/2016-08-20-hello-world-app-with-the-vibe.d-web-framework.md

 ## Routing requests and using Diet templates

 In example example above, every request is handled by the `hello` function which always send back the text `Hello, World!`.
-Since we don't normally want to handle every request the same way in a normal web app, we will have to provide a way to handle different request.
+Since we don't normally want to handle every request the same way in a web app, we will have to provide a way to handle different request.
 Using the `URLRouter` class in vibe.d is one way we can route request (GET, POST, etc) for cases where a user browses to `/`, `/users/12`, etc. `URLRouter` class provides a convenient way to assign functions handle different URLs.
 We will also utilize the vibe.d diet templates.

 ```d
 import vibe.d;